medic/cht-core/CONTRIBUTING.md

 ### Improving our documentation

 **Note:** medic-docs does not involve release management and acceptance testing.
-Help us maintain the quality of our documentation by submiting a pull request (PR) with any suggested changes.
+Help us maintain the quality of our documentation by submitting a pull request (PR) with any suggested changes.

 Is our documentation up to date?
 Have we covered everything we should?
 Could our wording be improved?
 Read our [Documentation Style Guide](https://github.com/medic/medic-docs/blob/master/development/docs-style-guide.md) then open a pull request with your suggested changes or additions.
 Want to talk about Documentation generally?
 Join our [Community Forum](https://communityhealthtoolkit.org/forum)!